Posted in General FAQ'S on April 25, 2016

 There are many types of property, both physical and intellectual, that you want to keep protected from prying eyes – including the eyes of the government.
 Learning your rights for each type of situation will help you protect your property and obey the law.

-When it comes to your vehicle, police officers do not need a warrant to conduct a search if they have probable cause to do so.
+When it comes to your vehicle, police officers do not need a search warrant to conduct a search if they have probable cause to do so.
 It’s important to note, however, that officers conduct most car searches by tricking or intimidating the owner into giving consent, not from probable cause.
 By receiving your consent, the officer bypasses the need for a warrant.

 If the police come knocking at your door without a search warrant, you not only have the right to refuse their search under the Fourth Amendment, but anything seized during an illegal search cannot be used in a court of law.
 However, there are exceptions to needing a warrant: